mlflow/mlflow/docs/source/search-runs.rst

 The code above creates 10 MLflow runs with different metrics, params, tags and dataset information.
-After successful execution, if you return to the MLflow UI in your browser, you should find all these runs under the experiment "search-run-guide", as shown by the screenshot:
+After successful execution, if you return to the MLflow UI in your browser, you should find all of these runs under the experiment "search-run-guide", as shown by the screenshot:

 .. figure:: _static/images/search-runs/created_mlflow_runs.png